CartoDB/carto.js/doc/API.md

 <h3 id="api">API methods</h3>

-The documentation below reflects CartoDB.js for the v3 library versions.
-For major changes in the library we will update the documentation here.
+The documentation below describes primary API methods for v3 of the CartoDB.js library.
+We will continue to update the documentation for major changes to the library in the future.
 This documentation is meant to help developers find specific methods for using the CartoDB.js library.

 For deprecated versions of this library, refer to [this documentation](/documentation/v2/cartodb-js.html).